osrf-migration/vrx-wiki/tutorials/AddingSensors.md

 # Overview

 This tutorial explains how to create your own robot description file (URDF) for a custom WAM-V with your choice of sensors.
-These sensors will use gazebo to simulate a camera, lidar, gps, imu, etc and publish the corresponding topics to ROS.
+These sensors will use gazebo to simulate a camera, lidar, GPS, IMU, etc. and publish the corresponding topics to ROS.

 ## Prerequisites